jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 The waveform generator in this design is intended to be a “standalone” device that is controlled via a PC (or other terminal device) using RS-232 serial communication.
 The design described here implements the RS-232 communication channel, the waveform generator and connection to the external DAC, and a simple parser to implement a small number of “commands” to control the waveform generation.

-The wave generator implements a look-up table of 1024 samples of 16 bits each in a RAM.
+The wave generator implements a look-up table (LUT) of 1024 samples of 16 bits each in a RAM.
 The wave generator also implements three variables:

 * nsamp: The number of samples to use for the output waveform.
 Must be between 1 and 1024.